Would love your thoughts, please comment at the end of the post!

 - Yes, it is normal for your urine to turn a bright yellow or even look a little neon green upon taking multivitamins.

-- The bright yellow or fluorescent green color of the urine is due to the excess vitamin B2 or Riboflavin.1 Generally, women require only .9 milligrams of vitamin B2 whereas a vitamin capsule contains about 25-75 milligrams.
+View in Article Generally, women require only 0.9 milligrams of vitamin B2 whereas a vitamin capsule contains about 25-75 milligrams.
 The excess amount is flushed out by the body.

 - Nausea may be related to the iron in them.